Alert

 $267.8 million for the other party

-The practical effect of this change is that transactions valued in excess of $133.9 million will be subject to the reporting and waiting requirements of the HSR Act.
-In general, the size-of-parties test will be satisfied only if one party to the transaction has annual net sales or total assets of $26.8 million or more and the other party has annual net sales or total assets of $267.8 million or more.
+Due to this change, transactions valued in excess of $133.9 million will be subject to the HSR Act’s reporting and waiting requirements.
+In general, the size-of-person test will be satisfied only if one party to the transaction has annual net sales or total assets totaling $26.8 million or more and the other party has annual net sales or total assets totaling $267.8 million or more.

-The interlocking directorate thresholds under Section 8 of the Clayton Act have also been adjusted to account for changes in the gross national product (unlike the HSR Act thresholds, these adjusted thresholds take effect immediately).
-Section 8 may preclude a person from serving as an officer or director of two competing corporations when (1) each of the competing corporations has capital, surplus, and undivided profits aggregating more than $54,402,000, and (2) each corporation’s competitive sales are at least $5,440,200.
+The interlocking directorate thresholds under Section 8 of the Clayton Act were also adjusted to account for changes in the gross national product (these adjusted thresholds take effect immediately, unlike the HSR Act thresholds).
+Section 8 may preclude a “person from serving as a director or [an] officer of two competing corporations” when (1) each of the competing corporations “has capital, surplus, and undivided profits aggregating more than” $54.402 million and (2) each corporation’s competitive sales are at least $5.4402 million.

-The FTC also has announced changes to the filing fee structure under the HSR Act in accordance with the Merger Filing Fee Modernization Act (the “MFFMA”).
-The revised HSR filing fee schedule, which will become effective 30 days after publication in the Federal Register, is as follows:
+The FTC also announced changes to the filing fee structure under the HSR Act in accordance with the Merger Filing Fee Modernization Act.
+The revised HSR filing fee schedule, which will become effective on February 17, 2026, is as follows:

 Transaction Size Filing Fee